Services at Lifescape Recovery

 OUR SERVICES

-At Lifescape recovery, our philosophy is to help treat mental health by uncovering the underlying causes and addressing the co-occurring disorders which could drive the individual to relapse.
+At Lifescape Recovery, our philosophy is to help treat mental health by uncovering the underlying causes and addressing the co-occurring disorders that could drive the individual to relapse.
 We understand that every person who enters our doors comes with unique needs and goals.
 Our experienced clinicians will work one-on-one with clients to develop a comprehensive treatment plan using evidence-based methods.
-Lifescape recovery is ready to provide both in-person and virtual care (telehealth services) to expand access to essential health services and meet the health needs of our patients.
+Lifescape Recovery is ready to provide both in-person and virtual care (telehealth services) to expand access to essential health services and meet the health needs of our patients.

 Our Approach

-We at Lifescape recovery recognize the importance of a holistic approach to treatment with an on-sight psychiatrist available to answer any questions clients may have about their medication.
+We at Lifescape Recovery recognize the importance of a holistic approach to treatment with an on-site psychiatrist available to answer any questions clients may have about their medication.
 Our team of clinical professionals is trained in multiple therapeutic modalities in order to establish the best course of action for each client.
 Therapists join clients to help them achieve their goals and succeed throughout their long-term sobriety and overall mental health.
-Upon admission to Lifescape recovery, clients will receive a preliminary treatment plan, formulated after their intake assessment, completed by their assigned therapist.
+Upon admission to Lifescape Recovery, clients will receive a preliminary treatment plan formulated after their intake assessment is completed by their assigned therapist.
 The treatment team is responsible for the development of a comprehensive treatment plan within the first three days of admission.
 The client will actively participate in the development of their treatment plan.
-After admission, the multi-disciplinary team reviews and updates each treatment plan on a weekly basis for the duration of the client’s active treatment.
+After admission, the multidisciplinary team reviews and updates each treatment plan on a weekly basis for the duration of the client’s active treatment.

 BENEFITS OF AN IOP